 Normally, the assets and cash flow of the issuing company are what protect the corporate bonds.
 Before companies issue bonds, they must have gone through a rating process by an approved and renowned rating agency.

 The rating gives a level of assurance that the company can be reliable, will be able to carry out its responsibilities, has thorough corporate governance, and has attained a degree of stability.

 Also, the coupon rates offered by corporate bonds are usually higher than Sovereign bonds and are payable on a monthly, quarterly or yearly basis through to its maturity when the capital investment is redeemed.

-1) Ordinary Shares signifies ownership right on the company, whereas bond represents a creditor’s entitlement on the company.
+1) Ordinary Shares signify ownership right on the company, whereas a bond represents a creditor’s entitlement to the company.

-2) In bond, returns and repayment (cash flow) are predictable.
+2) In bonds, returns and repayment (cash flow) is predictable.
 From the onset, a bondholder knows the interest on his investment (coupon rate) and the possible payment period including his principal amount.